danmacklin/erlang_cep/README.md

 I have included the excellent lager logging framework from Basho.
 You can change the logging levels by modifying the sys.config settings within the rel/files directory.
 By default the logs are outputted to the
 /erlang_cep/rel/erlang_cep/log directory.

-##TODO
+##TO DO

 Please note that this is a very early beta release, and I'm quite new to erlang..........

-1. Implement every queries for standard windows, currently this functionality is only available for timed windows.
+1. Implement "Every" queries for standard windows, currently this functionality is only available for timed windows.
 2. Look at failure scenarios.
 Subscriptions and some config will not survive window process failures.
 3. Implement more advanced CEP algorithms such as Rete.
 4. Use Mnesia to try to make windows HA.